Graduate School Funding

 on receiving funding to pay for your graduate education, specifically for a PhD.

 Most graduate programs will give you:

 - Sometimes health insurance

 Your PhD funding comes from:

-- Departmental support: teaching and research assistantships, scholarships, fellowships and grants.
+- Departmental support: teaching and research assistantships, scholarships, fellowships

 - University-wide fellowships funded by state and foundations